stevenxxiu/dist_rep_sent_doc/readme.md

 It is not described what process of fitting the logistic regression is used, we use sklearn's defaults.

 ### Can be missed
-A detailed explanation to window size is in the Experimental Protocols section.
+A detailed explanation of window size is in the Experimental Protocols section.

+The imdb dataset uses a neural net and a logistic regression, instead of logistic regression alone.

 ### Gensim differences
 - Option to remove infrequent words entirely.